V3ND3TTi/V3ND3TTi/README.md

 - 👋 Hi, I’m @V3ND3TTi
-- 👀 I’m interested in ...
-C# .NET
+- 👀 I’m interested in ... #TypeScript, #JavaScript & #GoLang
-- 🌱 I’m currently learning ...
-Blazor & MAUI
+- 🌱 I’m currently learning ... #FullStack #WebDev
 - 💞️ I’m looking to collaborate on ...
 Anyone willing to help a newb coder out.
 - 📫 How to reach me ... <a href="https://www.twitter.com/V3ND3TTi">Twitter</a>.